Yan-J/Networks-HTTP-Server/README.md

 Web server to handle HTTP requests

 ## Http request format
 Example htttp request as seen by a server running on port 8080.
-Run dumper.py and type in the url 0.0.0.0:8080 to see incoming requests.
+Run dumper.py and type in the url 0.0.0.0:8080 n your browser to see incoming requests.

 ```
 GET / HTTP/1.1